kx-Huang/MIPS-simulator/README.md

 # Documentation ![](https://visitor-badge.glitch.me/badge?page_id=kx-Huang.MIPS-simulator&left_color=gray&right_color=blue)

 This project is a course project in *VE370 Computer Organization* [@UM-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/).
-In general, we implement an simple simulator of MIPS CPU with both single-cycle and pipeline version in Verilog, which can fetch machine code from files and simulate the CPU processing.
+In general, we implement a simple simulator of MIPS CPU with both single-cycle and pipeline version in Verilog, which can fetch machine code from files and simulate the CPU processing.

 ## Supporting MIPS Instruction Set
 - The memory-reference instructions load word (`lw`) and store word(`sw`)